hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/C_C++/README.md

 Only tricky part in his process is after run the create cfg files computer produce lot of `.(name).dot` file.
 That's why we need to be careful while choosing it.
 In our case visualization part is come up like this:

 ![Newton Raphson cfg result in C](newton_raphson_c.png)

+For more detailed explanation about LLVM's analysis and transform passes you can use this link: [Analysis Passes - LLVM](https://releases.llvm.org/4.0.0/docs/Passes.html#dot-cfg-only-print-cfg-of-function-to-dot-file-with-no-function-bodies)